 - Analysis of historic metalpoint drawings

 - Combinatorial library analysis

 Individual collaborative projects to address NIST measurement needs are possible when the work is consistent with the Surface and Microanalysis Science Division mission space.
-Contact Jeff Davis to discuss possible collaborations.
+Contact the division to discuss possible collaborations.

 Created March 20, 2009, Updated February 22, 2017